clearlinux/clear-linux-documentation/source/validate_sigs.rst

      * Now we verify that the signature file is valid, which also proves the OS image tarball is as trusted as the ``ClearLinuxRoot`` certificate.
        To do this, create the **SHA512SUMS** file of the tarball.
-This is the content which is actually signed by the Clear Linux* OS for Intel® Architecture's release team.
+This is the content which is actually signed by the release team.

         .. code-block:: console